 Editor’s Note: Our guest argonaut cycled the Shimanami Kaido Route, which stretches for 160 kilometers across 6 islands in Japan.
 He used a GoPro Hero 4 with a head mount and a tripod to film his adventure.
-It makes we want to do it too.
+It makes us want to do it, too.
 Jacob also has a lot of other fun adventures in the links below.

 The Digital Nomad

 I am Jacob Laukaitis, a 21-year-old digital nomad, who’s already been to more than 30 countries in the last 2 years.
 I enjoy capturing moments from my travels and share them with the world.
 Here’s my newest one – 160km long bike ride across 6 islands in Japan.

 The route that I took is called Shimanami Kaido.
 It connects the Honshu and Shikoku islands through 6 smaller islands.
 The smaller islands are connected with massive bridges.
 The roads are well developed and make riding a bike a breeze.
 The islands themselves don’t really have special sights or points of interest for tourists but the ride itself was wonderful.

 As you can see from the video, the islands are connected with massive bridges.
 Every time I would have to cross a bridge, I would ride up a steep hill for about 2 kilometers, then cross it and cycle down to the coastline.